5 November 2022

 The red giant

-The manta net, with its mouth open and its two wings helping it to surf the waves, sucks in microplastics that used to be bottles, corks or fishing tackle… Could these small plastics, which are not necessarily good news for marine life, also be carriers of coral pathogens?
-This is the question that we will try to answer on board this giant of the seas.
+The manta net, its mouth open, its two wings helping it to surf the waves, sucks up microplastics that were once bottles, corks or fishing tackle… Could these small plastics, not necessarily good news for marine life, also be carriers of coral pathogens ?
+That’s the question we’re going to try and answer aboard this giant of the seas.

 Gwennaïs Fustemberg